Clublulu/MovieApp/README.md

 The Movie App is a movie application displaying the latest movie releases with the help of The Movie Database API.
-It utilizes a combination of the Model-View-ViewModel (MVVM) design pattern, popular third party libraries, as well as components from the Android Jetpack library to compose a clean and robust system architecture.
+It utilizes a combination of the Model-View-ViewModel (MVVM) design pattern, popular third party libraries like Retrofit, Picasso, and RxJava, along with components from Android Jetpack to compose a clean and robust system architecture.

 ## Dependencies